Categories

 7. Tristan da Cunha

-Tristan da Cunha is both a remote group of volcanic islands in the south Atlantic Ocean and the main island of that group.
-It is the most remote inhabited archipelago in the world, 2,000 kilometers (1,200 mi) from the nearest inhabited land, Saint Helena, and 2,400 kilometers (1,500 mi) from the nearest continental land, South Africa.
-It is 3,360 kilometers (2,090 mi) from South America.
+Tristan da Cunha is both a remote group of volcanic islands in the South Atlantic Ocean and the main island of that group.
+It is the most remote inhabited archipelago in the world, 2,000 kilometers (1,200 miles) from the nearest inhabited land, Saint Helena, and 2,400 kilometers (1,500 miles) from the nearest continental land, South Africa.
+It is 3,360 kilometers (2,090 miles) from South America.

 Life on Tristan da Cunha – the World’s Most Remote Inhabited Island